How to Organize a Successful Public Relations Event

 • Detailed schedule plan

-• Visual materials on-site
+• Visual material on-site

 • Photographer/videographer to capture reusable content

-7. Multiply key moments for content
+7. Multiply Strong Moments for Content

 Every visual or interactive element is an opportunity for organic content.